-Water-absorbing gel beads sold as children's toys and used in vases and gardens are a growing problem among young children.
+Water-absorbing gel beads sold as sensory toys and used in vases and gardens are a growing problem among young children.

-The non-toxic water beads are called jelly beads, water orbs, hydro orbs, polymer beads and gel beads.
-When the tiny hard plastic balls are placed in water, they can grow up to 200 times their size.
-The clear colorful beads can be dried out and reused.
-Because they look like candy, children may be tempted to swallow them.
-Children also have put them in their ears.
+Made of superabsorbent polymer chemicals, water beads are also known as jelly beads, hydro orbs, crystal soil and gel beads.
+They are also called sensory beads, used as play tools for children with autism and other developmental conditions.
+When the tiny, hard plastic balls are placed in water, they can grow up to 1,500 times their size.
+The clear, colorful beads can then be dried out and reused.

 Why water beads can be dangerous for young children

 The problem is that because water beads look like candy, young children may be tempted to swallow them.
 Kids also have put them in their ears, and even

 inhaled them.
 The beads can continue to grow once inside the body, causing blockages and life-threatening damage.
 And the beads may not be visible on X-rays.

 Although the beads are labeled as "non-toxic," concerns also have been raised about the safety of the chemical acrylamide used to make them.

 Water beads safety tips

 If you are interested in buying water beads, the American Academy of Pediatrics recommends:

 Consider waiting until all the children in your household are at least 3 years old.